SergioBrodesco/FdR-groupW/README.md

 # Fondamenti di Rbotica - Gruppo W

-This repository contains all the sources created by the group W during the course "Fondamenti di Robotica", that took place during the accademic year 2022/2023 in Trento.
+This repository contains all the sources created by the group W during the course "Fondamenti di Robotica", that took place during the accademic year 2022/2023 in University of Trento.

-Open "Project-1_Robot-Robotic_Manipulator" to have more details about the project.
+Open **Project-1_Robot-Robotic_Manipulator.pdf** to have more details about the project.
 <br><br>

 # How to use